loco-3d/linear-feedback-controller/README.md

 This allows us, for example, to use it on the Talos (1 and 3) robots with a remote controller using a whole body model predictive control based on [croccodyl](https://github.com/loco-3d/crocoddyl)

+For the interfacing of a fixed robot we add a joint_state_estimator which aims at providing a layer of filtering from the joint sensors.

+In addition we provide a passthrough controller which aims at renaming some output interfaces downstream in case this is needed.
+Typically you may want the same configuration file for simulation and for the robot but the interfaces ffrom one to the other may not match.
+You can use the passthrough controller for this.

 ## The linear_feedback_controller_msgs

 [This package](https://github.com/loco-3d/linear-feedback-controller-msgs) contains the external user interface to the linear_feedback_controller